Stuycs-K/project03-final-9-walkupj-skarabote-moncrieffek/PROPOSAL.md

 How you will be using the topics covered in class in the project.

 How you are breaking down the project and who is responsible for which parts.

+Eva:
+- Semaphores and the network part
+- user interface

 What data structures you will be using and how.

 What algorithms and /or data structures you will be using, and how.